jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 refactor: make it better
 ############################################################################################

-I ran ``python3 -m unittest`` to see the test fail, again to see the test pass, I will have to run it again anytime I change the code to make sure tests that were passing are not broken and the new code does what I expect.
+I ran ``python3 -m unittest`` to see the test fail, again to see the test pass, and will have to run it again when I change the code, to make sure tests that were passing are not broken and the new code does what I expect.
 This means it is run for each part of the Test Driven Development cycle or any time there is a code change.
 I do not want to type ``python3 -m unittest`` again, it is better for a program to run the tests so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 ----